sr004/omsense/README.md

 This repository provides the implementation code for “Don’t Crosstalk to Me: Origami Structure-Augmented Sensing for Scalable Surface Pressure Monitoring” Sensys 24

 ## Overall results:
-To get the end-to-end results clone this repository and run the "./setup_docker.sh" script.
+To get the end-to-end results clone this repository and run the '''bash "./setup_docker.sh" ''' script.
 The script uses a docker environment to run the inference code using the pre-trained models provided in "../artifact" folder to run the inference on real-world data provided in "../figure_7x11/realworld_data2"  and save the output results in "../output" as "overall_results.png"

 ## 3D model
 "../3D model" folder contains the STL files required for printing the physical surface augmentation structure.